8 Questions for Your Doctor About Emergency Contraception

-There are lots of good types of emergency contraception.
+There are lots of good options.
 But the best one for you depends on different things.
 Your age, for instance -- some nonprescription products have age limits.
 Your insurance may pay only for a prescription.
 When you had sex can matter, too.
 Some products work for about 3 days after, some for 5.
 Your doctor or pharmacist can steer you in the right direction.

 Many women don't know it's available, but the implantable copper-T IUD works well as emergency contraception.
 Ask your doctor if an IUD might be a good choice for you, especially if you already wanted long-term birth control.

-Some medications and supplements -- like the epilepsy drug Dilatin, antibiotics like rifampicin or griseofulvin, and St. John's wort -- can stop emergency contraception pills from working normally.
+Some meds and supplements -- like the epilepsy drug Dilantin, antibiotics such as rifampicin or griseofulvin, and St. John's wort -- can stop emergency contraception pills from working normally.
 To be safe, tell your doctor or pharmacist about other drugs and supplements you take.

-Emergency contraception pills and the IUD are safe for almost all women.
-But if you have health problems and you're concerned that taking emergency contraception could be risky, talk to a doctor or pharmacist.
+Emergency birth-control pills and the IUD are safe for almost all women.
+But if you have medical problems and you're concerned that taking emergency contraception could be risky, talk to a doctor or pharmacist.

 You should use a regular form of birth control right away.
 Emergency contraception lasts only for about 24 hours and may just delay ovulation, not stop it.
-Make sure you are protected.
+Make sure you're protected.

 Some types of emergency contraception may not be safe if you're already pregnant.
 Most pills won’t harm your pregnancy.
 But you should not take Ella if you think you might be pregnant.
 It’s not safe.

 8. What's the least-expensive option?